abraovic/PHPush/README.md

 ## Copyright and license

-The abraovic/phpush library is copyright © [Ante Braovic](http://antebraovic.me) and licensed for use under the Apache2 License.
+The abraovic/phpush library is copyright © [Ante Braovic](http://antebraovic.me) and licensed for use under the MIT License.

 [packagist]: https://packagist.org/packages/abraovic/phpush
 [composer]: http://getcomposer.org/